-

 A tour experience suited for all ages awaits along the trails of the sanctuary, as the Larson’s share their knowledge of indigenous fauna and flora.
 Robert has created sculptures in in a variety of mediums including stone and metal.
 Each piece nestled along the trail tells a different story of harmony and nature.

-Take a hike down a steephead, and you will discover a small waterfall feeding the creek.
-Moss covers the sides of the ravine, and ancient mollusks coat the floor of the ravine.
+Take a hike down a steephead, and you will discover a small seepage waterfall feeding a creek.
+Moss covers the sides of the ravine, and ancient mollusks coat the sides and bottom of the creek.
 This special place has been the subject of historical research, and has been on the national geological registry since 1926.

 Suggested donation: $15